dimkadimon/2048Multi/README.md

-# 2048 Multi
+# Bicoloured 2048
 A small clone of [2048 by Gabriele Cirulli](http://gabrielecirulli.github.io/2048/).

 Made just for fun.
 [Play it here!](http://dimkadimon.github.io/2048Multi/)

-This version of 2048 uses blocks of two colours that need to merged separately.
+This version of 2048 uses blocks of two colours that need to be merged separately.
 This adds a whole new dimension to the game.
 Please enjoy and share with your friends!

 ### Screenshot